Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/tree-list-view-columns.md

 ## Reordering

 The [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[CanColumnsReorder](xref:@ActiproUIRoot.Controls.Grids.TreeListView.CanColumnsReorder) property (defaults to `false`) is a global property that indicates whether columns can be reordered by default.
-This value can be overridden on an instance basis by setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[CanReorder](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.CanReorder) property to a non-null value.
+This value can be overridden on an instance basis by setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[CanReorder](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.CanReorder) property to a non-`null` value.

 When a column is allowed to be reordered, the end user can click and drag the column header to a new location.
 Drop indicators will show where the drop will occur.